If you have questions about insurance qualification, please call 402-223-7341.

 Morgan Frerichs earned her Doctor of Physical Therapy degree from Des Moines University in 2020.
 She began working at Beatrice Community Hospital in June of 2021.

-Her special interests include orthopedics such as joint replacements, post-operative recoveries, and back pain; as well as improvement of balance deficits.
+Morgan's special interests include pelvic health as well as pediatrics; however she also enjoys treating orthopedics including post-operative recoveries, back pain, and balance deficits.
 Her approach includes a combination of both manual treatments and exercise to reach optimal recovery.

-Morgan grew up in rural Adams, and currently lives in Beatrice with her husband, Adam.
+Morgan grew up in rural Adams, and currently lives in Beatrice with her husband, Adam, and twin daughters, Emma and Avery.
 Her hobbies include running, playing volleyball, boating, and spending time with family.

 Jason Hatcliff earned his Master’s of Physical Therapy Degree from the University of Nebraska Medical Center in 1999.
 He began working at Beatrice Community Hospital and Health Center in 2001.